aldenso/statusAS-api/README.md

 statusAS-api
 ============

-Minimalistic API to monitor the status of your services.
+Minimalist API to monitor the status of your services.

 You need a MongoDB database, with a DB named "statusAS" and a collection named "services", anyway you can change whatever you like in the configuration.